FerreroJeremy/PictiTab/README.md

 ## Origin

-[PictiTab](http://talep.lif.univ-mrs.fr/PictiTab/) is a French project that is the result of a collaboration between:
+[PictiTab](http://talep.lif.univ-mrs.fr/PictiTab/) is a <b>French project</b> that is the result of a collaboration between:
 * the [Laboratoire d'Informatique Fondamentale](http://www.lif.univ-mrs.fr/) of Marseille
 * the [Laboratoire sur le Langage, le Cerveau et la Cognition](http://l2c2.isc.cnrs.fr/drupal7/index.html) of Bron
 * and the [Saint-Jean de Dieu](http://sjd.arhm.fr/) Lyon's hospital

 The software was designed initially for iPad. <br/>
-Then for a Master's degree project, a team of friends and I realized an Android version. <br/>
+Then for a Master's degree project, a team of friends and I realized an <b>Android</b> version. <br/>

 ## Support

-I apologise for the OOP implementation and the English translation of comments.
+I apologise for the draft OOP implementation and the poor English translation.
 I stop the development of the project for a while to focus on my professional work.
 So, any help is welcome!

 ## New since [Google Play's v2.5](https://play.google.com/store/apps/details?id=com.pictitab.app) (March 29, 2014)